rdiez/Tools/OpenVPN/README.txt

   - Mention the possibility of an IP address range collision.
     For example, if both the local and the OpenVPN server LAN are using 192.168.1.x .

+  - Document the expected maximum upload and download speeds.
+    The Internet upload speed on the server side will probably be the most important bottleneck.

+  - Document expected downtimes or connection losses.
+    For example, some servers update themselves daily at 3 am.
+And some Internet providers change the IPv4 address or the IPv6 address prefix every day.